maxpna/ListViewAutoSelect/README.md

 This is a complete Android project showing how to create a list adapter that can auto select as you type into an input field.
 An example of this would be: a list of all the states in the U.S. You start typing in 'T' and you'll see only the states that contain the letter 'T'.
-In this case you'll see Texas, Tennessee, etc. etc.
+In this case you'll see Texas, Tennessee, Washington, etc. etc.

 You can get either the list adapter or the entire project.